itskriz/kw-fizzbuzz.js/ReadMe.md

 ## Usage

+The script will output an unordered list with results.

-To generate default FizzBuzz results:
+To generate default FizzBuzz results (range 1-100, fizz 3, buzz 5):
 ```
 fizzBuzz();
 ```

-You can customize the range, fizz, and buzz values by passing parameters (range 1-100, fizz 3, buzz 5) to the function:
+You can customize the range, fizz, and buzz values by passing parameters to the function:
 ```
 fizzBuzz( rangeMin, rangeMax, fizzValue, buzzValue );
 ```